 After a negative test, you could still become infected and spread the virus.
 Respecting distancing when it’s needed and other rules is the most powerful way of stopping the spread of the virus.

 What happens if I test positive for Covid-19?

-If you test positive, you must self-isolate in your accommodation for 10 days.
-You will be contacted by NHS Test and Trace for information about your recent activities and people you met whilst you were potentially infectious.
+If you test positive, you must self-isolate.
+You will be contacted by NHS Test and Trace for information about your recent activities and people you met while potentially infectious.